vertoforce/docker-sof-elk/README.md

 docker-compose up
 ```

+**Note** that the stack will take a few minutes to come online depending on your hardware.
+A few microservices will fail to start and restart until elasticsearch and logstash finish initalizing.

 ## URLs

 Then to access kibana and droppy, access the following URLS.
 They are load balanced and sent to the appropriate microservice through docker and traefik.